 The term "teaching role" is defined as planning and preparing lessons and course for pupils; delivering lessons to pupils; assessing the development, progress and attainment of pupils; and reporting on the development, progress and attainment of pupils.
-These activities are not teaching activities if the person carrying out the activities does so (other than for the purpose of induction) subject to the direction and supervision of a qualified teacher or other person nominated by the Headteacher to provide such direction and supervision.
+These activities are not teaching activities if the person carrying out the activities does so (other than for the purpose of induction) subject to the direction and

+supervision of a qualified teacher direction and supervision. or other person nominated by the Headteacher to p orovide such

+,

+6